grillazz/fastapi-sqlalchemy-asyncpg/README.md

 - 3 OCT 2022 poetry added to project
 - 12 NOV 2022 ruff implemented to project as linting tool
 - 14 FEB 2023 bump project to Python 3.11
+- 10 APR 2023 implement logging with rich

 ### Local development with poetry